HasnathAhmedTamim/Rock-Paper-Scissors/README.md

 ### Usage

 To play the game, Node.js must be installed on your system.
 Launch the game by executing `node game.js` followed by an odd number of non-repeating moves.
 For example, running `node game.js Rock Paper Scissors Lizard Spock` initializes a game with five distinct moves.
-Upon launch, the game displays an HMAC key for verification, prompts the user to select a move from a menu, and provides options to view a help table or exit.
+Upon launch, the game displays an HMAC key for verification, prompts the user to select a move from a menu, and provides options to view a help table or exit..

 ### Files